Computer Science + Crop Sciences, BS

 for the degree of Bachelor of Science Major in Computer Science + Crop Sciences

 The first degree of its kind, the CS + Crop Sciences major prepares students to pursue careers in agriculture with an emphasis on technology.
-More than ever before, agriculture relies on technologies such as GIS-based data gathering, drone-enabled soil and field analysis, the study of weather and climate, and molecular genetics, which all generate huge amounts of data.
-Learn about computational modeling and data collection, analysis, and management, in order to advance agricultural practices.
+More than ever, agriculture relies on technologies such as GIS-based data gathering, drone-enabled soil and field analysis, the study of weather and climate, and molecular genetics, which all generate vast amounts of data.
+Learn about computational modeling and data collection, analysis, and management, to advance agricultural practices.

 Degree Requirements